 How SAR can help seaport and maritime logistics?

 Maritime logistics experienced a huge storm in 2020, which indicated the need to accelerate its digital transformation on many levels.
 The surge in trade after the first wave of the pandemic, the Suez Canal blockage, and U.S. West Coast port congestion made ports experienced a record number of vessels waiting for terminal space at the seaport early in the year.

 Port congestion and the resulting disruptions in global supply chains have been a constant in recent times and pose unexpected, big challenges.
 Lars Jensen, the founder of container consultancy Vespucci Maritime, has estimated that 10% of the world’s shipping capacity has been taken out due to port congestion issues.

 According to IHS Markit, the waiting time of ships in the port has doubled since 2019.
 The average number of hours spent by container ships in the port in May 2021 raised.
 The average waiting time in America is 92 h, in Northern European ports – 69 h, and 40 hours in East Asia.
 Global waterways and maritime are more complex and less predictable.
 A container congestion crisis has been brewing off the coast of Southern California for many months.

 Digital era of shipping

-The main problem with this is that vessel detection technology was designed for vessels, and the limitations, such as consciously trying to turn off these technologies are so many, that the general maritime awareness image is extremely distorted.
-AIS signals can also be spotty, which is not uncommon, and the signals in ports are crowded and oftentimes interfere with each other.
-In many cases, the information provided is not clear, with it often being distorted, left out, or incomplete.
+The main problem with this is that vessel detection technology was designed for vessels.
+The limitations, such as consciously trying to turn off them are many.
+It makes that the general maritime awareness image is extremely distorted.
+AIS signals can also be spotty, and the signals in ports are crowded and oftentimes interfere with each other.
+Moreover, in many cases, the information provided is not clear, with it often being distorted, left out, or incomplete.